tboller/FixIIT/Documentation/reports/pgmReports/sprint4/sprint-04.md

 - Made minor style fixes to front end pages.
 - Connected Angular Front End Register page to the Database through the back end.
 - Started the connection to the backend from login page.
-- For this sprint I mostly focused on figuring out the connection to the back end.
+- Mostly focused on figuring out the connection to the back end.
 - Next sprint I will be connecting the login page, then connecting the ticketing to the back end.
 With those connections the main purpose of our site will be functional.

 ### IT Operations
 Emmanuel Zambrano

 - Added functionality to create, view, update, and delete tickets through the backend API.
 Testing was done using Postman.
-- For this sprint we focused on setting up the main functionality of the application which is to report tickets.
+- Focused on setting up the main functionality of the application which is to report tickets.
 - For the next sprint we will integrate this with the front end.

 ### UI/UX Developer
 Matteo Giaimo

 - For this sprint I was tasked with creating the readme file that would demonstrate how to build our current infrastructure.
-- I also created a new json packer file to be able to build a server without having to use an Ubuntu ISO file.
+- Created a new json packer file to be able to build a server without having to use an Ubuntu ISO file.
 Now with this build anyone can download it as long as they have access to our github repo and also private and public keys created.
-- For this sprint I ran across a lot of walls that I was not able to overcome.
+- Ran across a lot of walls that I was not able to overcome.
 The load balancer was having a lot of errors and I also couldn't figure out how to pass nodejs traffic through it.
 - Automating the webserver to have certificates needed for the https protocol have been a big challenge as well.

 ## References